hoprnet/hopr-collaboration/cli/README.md

 ## Use

 ### Results
-Returned results are saved under two files: `chain.txt` and `result.txt` file.
+Returned results are saved in the `results` folder.
-- `result.txt` saves the result returned from current command.
+- results are always appended to `chain.txt`.
-- `chain.txt` appends all the results (in bytes32) since the last `register` command. `register` will overwrite the file.
+- `startup_prevhash.txt` stores the initial block hash at startup.

 ### Commands
 > <> denotes required parameters, [] denotes optional parameters.